The Lion King:

 "Why don't you allow me or Kopa to handle this one?" the king's son-in-law offered.

 Simba smiled appreciatively.
-"I'd be very thankful," he noted, leaving Lemuta and Herr Rhino to their loud argument.
+"I'd be very thankful," he replied, leaving Lemuta and Herr Rhino to their argument.

 "Not it," Kovu said, grinning at Kopa.